The Quest (2014 TV series)

-The Quest is an American fantasy-based competition series that aired on the network ABC that premiered on July 31, 2014, at 8:00 p.m.
-EST. Filmed on a castle estate outside Vienna, Austria, contestants face a variety of fantasy-themed challenges in the fictional land of "Everealm".
+The Quest is an American fantasy-based competition series that aired on the network ABC that premiered on July 31, 2014.
+Filmed on a castle estate outside Vienna, Austria, contestants face a variety of fantasy-themed challenges in the fictional land of "Everealm".
 The show ran for a single season, but a reboot was developed for Disney+, which premiered May 11, 2022.

 Format

 A number of people compete in a reality competition that takes place against the backdrop of a high fantasy setting, the kingdom of Everealm.
 While the ongoing storyline is scripted and the contestants are interacting with actors throughout the competition, the actual challenges and eliminations are genuine and determined by the contestants' abilities and decisions.

 In each episode, the contestants (called "Paladins") compete in a challenge related to events in the storyline.
 The winning Paladin receives a "mark" of a virtue corresponding to the challenge; it is a medal that the Paladin wears, however, this medal doesn't save them from elimination.
 A predetermined number of losing Paladins are subjected to a subsequent challenge (the "Fates' Challenge"), and the winner of that challenge remains safe from elimination ("banishment").
 The remaining Paladins, including the winner of the Fates' Challenge, decide which of the losing Paladins should be banished; the Paladins deliberate as a group and then each publicly stands behind the Paladin he or she wishes to save from banishment.
 The Paladin with the least support is banished.